 This course will introduce students to medical office procedures and practices.
 Students will study procedures, forms, communications, and other aspects of administrative duties that are expected for medical office settings.
-This course includes a computerized practice management simulation applying office management/appointment scheduling, billing procedures, and medical practice report generation.
+This course includes a computerized electronic health record simulation applying office management/appointment scheduling, billing procedures, and medical practice report generation.
 Development of information management techniques and decision-making skills are stressed.
+Credit: 4 hours - Three lecture and two lab hours per week.

-Prerequisite(s): Keyboarding ability.
+Prerequisite(s): Introduction to Coding-HIT 109.